ogzhnaydn38/document/docs/auth-service/rest-api-guide.md

 ### Route: update-userrole

-_Route Definition_ : This route is used by admin roles to update the user role.The default role is tenantUser when a tenant user is registered.
-A tenant user&#39;s role can be updated by tenantAdmin, while saas user&#39;s role is updated by superAdmin or saasAdmin
+_Route Definition_ : This route is used by admin roles to update the user role.The default role is user when a user is registered.
+A user&#39;s role can be updated by superAdmin or admin

 _Route Type_ : update